Eye - diabetic macular oedema

 - relevant attachments.

-Continuing authority applications to prescribe PBS subsidised aflibercept, dexamethasone intravitreal implant and ranibizumab to treat DMO can be made either:
+Applications for continuing authority applications to prescribe PBS subsidised aflibercept, dexamethasone intravitreal implant and ranibizumab can be made either:

 - in real time using the Online PBS Authorities system